dbpedia/mappings-autogeneration/README.md

 FormulaOneRacing | GrandPrix | owl#Thing

 From which, we can find that there are 3 out of 5 cases that the predicted class is a subclass of the labeled class.
 In the current evaluation metric, we treat them as false positives which is not that accurate.
 As a result, we'd better propose a better evaluation metric.

+### High-quality Output Mappings for Chinese

+Setting **L** as 0.9 and **C** as 100, I get 501 mappings for Chinese.
+After manual checking, I filter out 456 high-quality mappings as output of the project, which can be found in [this file](/Output/predicted/zh.csv).